 Our flight will stop once in Guayaquil to pick up more passengers (approx 3.5 hours total).
 Upon arrival we will need to go through immigration and pay the Galapagos National Park entrance fee of US$100 in cash (small bills please).

-Our second day in Isla San Cristobal begins with a short boat ride to Leon Dormido (approx 45 mins), observing along the way the abundant marine life that Galapagos is renowned for.
-On the way we stop off at Isla de Lobos and Cerro Brujo beach to observe nesting frigates and blue-footed boobies and swim/snorkel with playful young sea lions.
-Here we can norkel keeping an eye out below for sea turtles, manta rays and maybe the odd harmless Galapagos shark, to name a few.
+Our second day in Isla San Cristobal begins with a short boat ride to either Leon Dormido or Isla Lobos (approximately 45 minutes), and along the way observing the famous Galapagos marine life.
+On the way, you might also be able to spot nesting frigates and blue-footed boobies, and you might go snorkelling with playful young sea lions.
+On arrival at the islet go snorkelling, keeping an eye out for sea turtles, manta rays and maybe the odd harmless Galapagos shark.

 Early in the morning we take off to Floreana Island by boat (approx 2.5 hrs), We have a pre-lunch snorkel before going ashore to a black sand beach at the home of the Witmer’s, one of the islands first settlers.
 With a population of less than 150 people, Puerto Velasco Ibarra is a sleepy little town but not without its secrecies.
 You can read up on how life came to be on Floreana and how some lives mysteriously ended.
 We wave goodbye to Floreana as we continue on to Isabela Island, the largest island in the archipelago.